-\begin{proposition} If $R$ is not algebraic then $\mathcal{F}_{R}$ has Morley rank $\omega$. \end{proposition} \begin{proof} It obviously suffices to prove the statement for $R=\{P\}$ where $P$ is a non-algebraic unary relation which has finite Morley rank in the differentially closed field $\mathcal{F}$.
+It suffices to prove this for $R=\{P\}$ where $P$ is a non-algebraic unary relation which has finite Morley rank in the differentially closed field $\mathcal{F}$.
 The case $P=C$ (the field of constants) is a well known example.
 In this case the reduct is just an algebraically closed field with a unary predicate for an algebraically closed subfield.
-Our proof below is an adaptation of a known proof (see, for example \cite{Mar}, exercise 6.6.17, d) for this special case.
+Our proof below is an adaptation of a known proof for this special case (see, for example, \cite{Mar}, exercise 6.6.17, d).

 As $P$ is non-algebraic, it must be infinite and hence $\MR_{R}(P) \geq 1$.
 Also $P$ has finite Morley rank in $\mathcal{F}$, so $(\mathbb{Q}(P))^{\alg}\neq F$.
 Now for an element $x \in F \setminus (\mathbb{Q}(P))^{\alg}$ define